rjam13/COP3530-Module-5-Template/README.md

 TODO #2: Implement the initializeSingleSource function in Path.java

-TODO #3: Implement the dijkstra function in path.java
+TODO #3: Implement the dijkstra function in Path.java

 This assignment will test your grasp on Dijkstra's algorithm.
 The steps are found within each function and it is your job to code it out.